aionnetwork/aion/README.md

 tar xvjf aion-{@version}.tar.bz2
 ```

-3. Navigate to the `aion` folder and continuue by configuring the network:
+3. Navigate to the `aion` folder and continue by configuring the network:

 ```
 cd aion